lb3361/gigatron-lcc/README.md

      They are also known as scratch registers `R4` to `R7` which are occasionally used as scratch registers by the code generator.
-  *  The second block, located at addresses `0x90-0xbf`, contains 24 general purpose sixteen bits registers named `R8` to `R31`.
+  *  The second block, located at addresses `0x90-0xbf`, contains 24 general purpose sixteen bits registers named `R0` to `R23`.
      Register pairs named can hold longs.
-Register triplets named can hold floats

-Register `R31`, also named `SP`, is a stack pointer whose value is adjusted only twice by each function, once in the prologue to construct a stack frame, and once in the epilogue to return to the caller's frame.
-In addition the prologue saves the link register a`vLR` into register `R30` and the epilogue restores it just before the `RET` instruction.
+Register triplets named can hold floats.
+Registers `R0` to `R7` are called-saved registers.
+Registers `R8` to `R15` can be used to pass arguments to functions.
+Registers `R15` to `R22` are used for temporaries.
+Register `R23` or `SP` is the stack pointer.

+The function prologue first saves `vLR` and constructs a stack frame by adjusting `SP`.
+It then saves the callee-saved registers onto the stack.
+Nonleaf functions also save 'vLR' in the stack frame and copy the argument passed in a registers to their final location.
+In contrast, leaf functions keep the saved `vLR` in a register and keep arguments passed in registers where they are because these registers are no longer needed for further calls.
+In the same vein, nonleaf functions allocate callee-saved registers for local variables, whereas leaf functions use callee-saved registers in last resord and often avoid having to construct a stack-frame alltogether.

 Saving `vLR` allows us to use `CALLI` as a long jump without fearing to erase the function return address.
-Registers `R8` to `R13` are used to pass arguments to functions.
-Registers `R14` to `R23` contain local variables and must be saved and restored by all functions.
-Temporaries are first allocated in registers `R24` to `R29`, then in other free registers as needed.
-The stack frames are close to MIPS stack frame with an argument building zone where a function stores arguments for the function it calls, a local variable zone for the local variables that didn't fit in registers, and a saved register area for the callee-saved registers.
+This is especially useful when one needs to hop over page boundaries.

 The VCPU accumulator `AC` is not treated by the compiler as a normal register because there is essentially nothing the VCPU can do once the accumulator is allocated to represent a particular variable or a temporary.
-The compiler generic code then must spill its content to a stack location in ways that not only produce less efficient code, but often result in an infinite loop because the spilling code must itself use `AC`.
+This would force the compiler to spill its content to a stack location in ways that not only produce less efficient code, but often result in an infinite loop because the spilling code must itself use `AC`.
-Instead, the code generator produces VCPU instructions in bursts that are packed on a single line of the generated assembly code.
+Instead, the GLCC code generator produces VCPU instructions in bursts that are packed on a single line of the generated assembly code.
 Each burst is in fact what LCC calls an instruction.
 Bursts are produced by subverting the mechanisms defined by LCC to construct